derb12/pybaselines/docs/user_guide/performance.rst

-If using pybaselines version 1.2.0 or later, :class:`~.Baseline` and :class:`~.Baseline2D` objects are thread-safe, so the same object can be used for all threads.
+If using pybaselines version 1.2.0 or later, :class:`~.Baseline` and :class:`~.Baseline2D` objects are thread-safe as long as non-data arguments are the same for all fits, so the same instance can be used for all threads.
 An example use case is shown below.

 .. code-block:: python